unavi-xyz/unavi/docs/vision.md

 The Wired reimagines information as **spatial** — something we move through, inhabit, and shape with others.
-It is the restoration of form to the formless, the rejoining of human and world through digital means.
+It is the restoration of form to the formless, the rejoining of human and world.

 ### Creation and Autopoiesis